-Where two students live at exactly the same distance from the academy (and who are not from multiple births) will be by random allocation using a computerized random allocation system.
+In a tie break situation, where two students live at exactly the same distance (inner catchment) from the academy (and who are not multiples births) the offer will be made by random allocation.

-The following table shows how school places were allocated for Macmillan Academy in the academic year 2017/18.
+The following table shows how school places were allocated for Macmillan Academy in the academic year 2020/21.

-Numb over-s e abo ve) Number of appeals Number of successful appeals Number of preferences received Total allocated School admissions limit SEN (a) (b) (c) (d) e(i) e(ii) appears received 3 4 85 0 1 65 116 42 5 930 274 240
+Numb over-s e abov ve) Number of appeals successful Number of preferences received Total allocated School admissions limit SEN (a) (b) (c) (d) e(i) e(ii) appears received 2 13 107 0 1 109 33 47 0 1034 265 240